 - Hidden Heroes Cities – More than 50 cities nationwide have committed to becoming military caregiver-friendly cities.
 Each city has signed on to create a steering committee of public and private organizations to both assess and address the specific unmet needs of its city’s military caregivers.

 Comcast NBCUniversal is committed to company-wide support of our nation’s military community and is one of the first corporations to support the Hidden Heroes campaign.
-Campaign Ambassador Matt Lauer interviewed Tom Hanks on NBC News’ TODAY this morning to kick off the campaign, and in the coming months, NBC News and local stations will join the effort by reporting on the challenges military caregivers face and the innovative programs making a difference.
+In the coming months, NBC News and local stations will join the effort by reporting on the challenges military caregivers face and the innovative programs making a difference.
 Comcast Cable will also air the PSA across the country to Xfinity TV customers.

 Additionally, Comcast NBCUniversal, the Elizabeth Dole Foundation, Easterseals and Operation Homefront are partnering to equip numerous military caregivers’ homes with accessible technology and the Xfinity suite of services, including Home Security and Automation, Internet, TV, and Voice, to help make the lives of these “Hidden Heroes” easier.